woltapp/summer2020/README.md

 - In frontend task you can render the blurhash data
 - In backend task you can e.g. validate that _blurhash_-field is correct when loading data from _restaurant.json_

 There are some ready-made libraries for manipulating _blurhash_ values.
-Feel free to also create your own one.
+Feel free use those or create your own one.

 Bonus task is completely optional and it doesn't affect how we review assignments.
 It exists only for fun! 😀